 A cottage style farmhouse with a spacious wrap-around porch.
 Galvalume metal roof (optional) Board and batten siding.
 9’ ceilings and a first floor master suite and large walk-in closet.
 The current plans are conceptual and can be modified at no extract charge thru the month of April 2021.

 The Viers Farmhouse is a simple house to build.
 An open floor plan on the first and second floor provides plenty of living space for a larger family.
 An expanded laundry room could serve as a mud room or craft area.
 Imagine a see-thru fireplace in the living room that extends to the outdoor space on the side porch.
-The second floor family area could serve as a game room, study area or a theater room.
-Double Jack-n-Jill bathrooms make it convenient to access both bathrooms from multiple rooms.
+The second floor office area could serve as a game room, study area or a 3rd bedroom.

 – Foundation Plans